1452712/1452712.github.io/source/_drafts/API-Research-TBB-GCD-STL.md

 ### Duplicated Modules in STL

-Here are some duplicated functionalities in TBB that OGS often uses.
+Here are some duplicated functionalities often used in TBB.

 | TBB | STL |
 | :--- | :--- |